 Although it might take one student 30 minutes to take a test, it might take a student with dyslexia two hours.
 Again, this is not due to a lack of intelligence.
 Rather, it takes students with dyslexia longer to read, and they need extra time for an equitable chance for success.

 While dyslexic students may struggle to read independently, they benefit greatly from someone reading to them.
 While they may be reading below grade level on their own, their listening comprehension is usually equal to or above that of their peers.

 Use Graphic Organizers, Skeleton Outlines, Note-taking Prompts and Concept Maps

 Provide opportunities for students to write text into outlines, charts and other visual elements.
 This gives students a way to process information and concepts beyond the written word.

 Skeleton outlines provide a template that consists of keywords and phrases students can incorporate into a piece of writing.
 For students with dyslexia, skeleton outlines can serve as a prompt to help them start writing.

 Note-taking prompts that include essential questions are a way for students to organize their thoughts, and concept maps are visual representations posted for students to refer to when reading or writing.

-Provide audio-based reading alternatives.
 Find out whether audiobook versions of classrooms texts are available and explore apps that read aloud texts from websites.

-Find strategies that work for your specific classroom context.
 One good place to start is the International Dyslexia Association’s website, which includes areas for people with dyslexia, professionals and families, as well as fact sheets, videos and publications.
 Another good resource is the University of Michigan’s “Strategies for Teachers” webpage.

 Remember: Students with dyslexia are bright—they just need more time to complete tasks that involve reading.